nodejs/promise-use-cases/use-cases/extras/solutions.md

 **Idea:** Give the invoker of an async function (some) ability to control its execution in a backward compatible way.

 ### Example
+The following code should print out `Waited 50 ms`:
 ```js
 // Does not exist:
 const {getController} = require('async_hooks');